Persevering

 Celebrate small wins

-• Learn to have fun when you cross small goals.
+• Learn to have fun when you hit minor milestones.

-• Some of the most well-known people in the world are miserable because they can’t reward themselves over small victories.
+• Some of the most well-known people in the world are miserable because they can’t reward themselves for small victories.

 It’s possible nobody else will celebrate with you, at least at first: